-We’re identifying the potential impacts of climate change on Alberta’s species and ecosystems through a variety of mapping and analysis methods.
-We’re predicting the consequences of climate change on our biodiversity is the first step towards integrating climate change into planning and decision-making in the province.
+We identified the potential impacts of climate change on Alberta’s species and ecosystems through a variety of mapping and analysis methods.
+Predicting the consequences of climate change on our biodiversity is the first step towards integrating climate change into planning and decision-making in the province.

-Our field projects are directed towards developing a better understanding of the relationships between today’s climate and Alberta’s biodiversity, including the ongoing survival of sensitive species like Burrowing Owls, Ferruginous Hawks and rare plants.
-Field experiments are also examining potential conservation actions that could support these species as climate change progresses.
+Our field projects were directed towards developing a better understanding of the relationships between today’s climate and Alberta’s biodiversity, including the ongoing survival of sensitive species like Burrowing Owls, Ferruginous Hawks and rare plants.
+Field experiments also examined potential conservation actions that could support these species as climate change progresses.

-We’re building on our understanding of the climate change impacts on Alberta’s biodiversity to outline and demonstrate relevant, scientifically-based ways of incorporating climate change into biodiversity-related planning and decision-making in the province.
+We built on our understanding of the climate change impacts on Alberta’s biodiversity to outline and demonstrate relevant, scientifically based ways of incorporating climate change into biodiversity-related planning and decision-making in the province.